About

 This project is an online book, a work in progress aimed at providing up to date, detailed and evidence-based explanations of the pathophysiology behind musculoskeletal disease.
 The reason why I feel this is needed is because there is a big dissonance between current clinical praxis and the basic science of pathology.
 The rapid rise of chronic disease got a long head-start on modern medicine, and we started treating way before we knew what we were treating.
 This is still the case today, and the result is that most methods used by clinicians, such as chiropractors, doctors and physiotherapists are out of alignment with what the research is now starting to point to as the underlying cause.

-Through complex mechanisms, diseases connected to chronic pain has been shown to be related to lifestyle factors, such as diet, sleep and psychological distress, decreasing the resilience of the human body to environmental stresses, such as physical load.
+Through complex mechanisms, diseases connected to chronic pain has been shown to be related to lifestyle factors, such as diet, sleep and psychosocial stress, decreasing the resilience of the human body to environmental stresses, such as physical load.
 Unfortunately, the current structure of healthcare does not reflect this, and since healthcare is part of the socio-economic system the market instead gets dominated by methods and models that first and foremost succeed financially rather than clinically.
 In other words, the market favours what creates happy and returning customers, which has surprisingly enough been found to be poorly correlated with true clinical improvement.2)https://www.ncbi.nlm.nih.gov/pubmed/27035585 This is true for both private and public healthcare, and for conventional and alternative medicine.
 It is a systemic error, that can perhaps only be rectified at the level of the individual, starting by taking a step back from action, towards thought.

 The name “The Red Thread” is derived from a Swedish expression for when things follow a theme or a pattern, and is itself rooted in Greek mythology from the story where King Theseus founds his way out the Minotaur’s labyrinth by following a red thread.
 I chose this title for the project because of the fact that there seems to be a common pattern that stands out when studying diseases at the tissue level.
 Wether you’re studying the histopathology of cartilage from a patient with arthritis or brain-tissue from a patient with Alzheimers disease, very similar things seems to be going on, which got me curious about weather there was also common etiological pathways connecting various chronic diseases.
 The scientific literature is full of gaps when studying single pathological phenomenons, but if the premiss of commonalities is assumed to be true, then lines may carefully be drawn between data from other diseases to bridge those gaps.
 This may potentially accelerate our understanding of these very common and urgent problems in a time where more research is always needed, providing a short-cut that leads us out of the labyrinth.